How would you attain personal growth without efficient personal development goals?

 The answer is obvious!

-Striving toward progressive self-development is one of the best and rational decisions you could make.
+Striving toward progressive self-development is one of the best decisions you could make.

 15 Personal Development Goals for 2020